FXCarl/STRIDE-Libra/README.md

-# stride-libra
+# STRIDE-Libra

-> stride-libra ui project
+> A vue project for game STRIDE-Libra

 ## Build Setup